SparkDevNetwork/Rock-SQL-Library/README.md

 This is a public repo that contains SQL statements that are helpful in the day to day administration of Rock.

 # Contributing Guidelines
->SQL can be dangerous as it's outside of the castlewall.
+>SQL can be dangerous as it's outside of the castle wall.
 In Rock the C# models provide things like data integrity checks and business logic validation.
 They also are much less prone to breaking changes.
 SQL in Rock should be used for administration and on rare cases reporting, but only after all other reporting options have been considered. **The goal of this repo is in no way an encouragement to add more dynamic SQL reports in your environment.** To do so would be to add more